Hans, King of Denmark: Restoration of the Kalmar Union

 However, Sten Sture refused to accept the council's decision and hand over his castles.
 He travelled to Dalarna to rally support.
-King John declared war against him on March 13, and marched on Kalmar, which capitulated without resistance.
+King Hans declared war against him on March 13, and marched on Kalmar, which capitulated without resistance.
 He then advanced toward Stockholm.
-On 28 September 1497, John's army decisively defeated Sten's peasant levy from Dalarna at the Battle of Rotebro, north of Stockholm.
+On 28 September 1497, Hans's army decisively defeated Sten's peasant levy from Dalarna at the Battle of Rotebro, north of Stockholm.
 Sten, now isolated and politically outmaneuvered, initiated negotiations.
-On 6 October, a settlement was reached in Klara Priory, and Sten formally recognized John as king and relinquished his regency.
-John entered Stockholm five days later and was crowned King of Sweden.
-John appointed Sten Sture as the seneschal of the realm (rikets hovmästare), and Svante Nilsson as marshal, and confirmed the Kalmar Recess.
+On 6 October, a settlement was reached in Klara Priory, and Sten formally recognized Hans as king and relinquished his regency.
+Hans entered Stockholm five days later and was crowned King of Sweden.
+Hans appointed Sten Sture as the seneschal of the realm (rikets hovmästare), and Svante Nilsson as marshal, and confirmed the Kalmar Recess.

 A six-year truce between Sweden and Russia had been agreed upon in March 1497 but the border remained disputed.
-With the Swedish crown now secured, John's interest in pursuing the earlier agreement with Ivan diminished.
-In the spring of 1498, Ivan's envoys arrived in Stockholm to remind John of the agreement and request a formal border demarcation, but he responded evasively.
+With the Swedish crown now secured, Hans's interest in pursuing the earlier agreement with Ivan diminished.
+In the spring of 1498, Ivan's envoys arrived in Stockholm to remind Hans of the agreement and request a formal border demarcation, but he responded evasively.
 Negotiations continued in 1499 and 1500.
-In a letter to Ivan III, King John stated that, according to the Swedish Privy Council, the territories claimed by Russia belonged to Sweden and could not be ceded.
+In a letter to Ivan III, King Hans stated that, according to the Swedish Privy Council, the territories claimed by Russia belonged to Sweden and could not be ceded.

-The settlement between John and Sten reflected a shared interest in avoiding a drawn-out conflict.
+The settlement between Hans and Sten reflected a shared interest in avoiding a drawn-out conflict.
 While Sten was forced to surrender Västerås Castle and Dalarna, he retained strategically important holdings such as Nyköping, Rekarne, and Svartsjö.
 In Finland, he was granted the entire Diocese of Turku along with Norrbotten as a lifetime fief, while his wife, Ingeborg Tott, was promised Häme Castle after his death.
-These favorable terms highlighted John's tactical pragmatism: Sten Sture continued to serve as a counterweight to the influence of the high council, while the king avoided placing Finland under direct royal control, instead entrusting the militarily precarious eastern frontier to Sture.
+These favorable terms highlighted Hans's tactical pragmatism: Sten Sture continued to serve as a counterweight to the influence of the high council, while the king avoided placing Finland under direct royal control, instead entrusting the militarily precarious eastern frontier to Sture.
 The arrangement was also shaped by long-term considerations: Sten Sture, now elderly and without heirs, posed little dynastic threat.
 The agreement disappointed some of the Swedish council nobility, especially those aligned with Archbishop Jakob Ulvsson, who had hoped for a stricter settlement and a more assertive Danish presence.